lnds/Ogu/README.md

 - Plunke (0.1): (Deprecated) The first edition using Clojure runtime to interpret scripts written in a subset of the language.

-- Ferrilo (0.2): Second edition.
-It's a rewirte of the parser in Scala.
-There are many importante changes in syntax.
+- Ferrilo (0.2): (Deprecated) Second edition.
+It's a rewrite of the parser in Scala.
+There are many important changes in syntax.
 This release still depends on clojure runtime 1.10.0.

-- Ñeclito (0.3)
+- Ñeclito (0.3): Third edition.
+Change and simplifies the syntax.
+This edition it's a more focused on functional paradigm.
+The compiler it's written in Rust.

 - Bromisnar (0.4)